 It is recommended that you ship the projector with its original packing or equivalent.
-When you carry the projector yourself, please use the original box or a suitable soft carry case.

 Lamp information

 Getting to know the lamp hour

 When the projector is in operation, the duration (in hours) of lamp usage is automatically calculated by the built-in timer.
 The method of calculating the equivalent lamp hour is as follows: